Balkan Trip Itinerary

 Today, head for Augsburg in Bavaria.
 It’s quite a long drive – around 5 hours so make an early start.

 Stay overnight in Augsburg.
 If you want a longer stopover it’s only a bit further to Munich but it’s not worth going into the city for an overnight stay.
-Add in some day trips if you opt to stay a bit longer.
+You can also add in some day trips if you opt to stay a bit longer.

 Day 3: Bavaria to Slovenia